PRIOR PARK COLLEGE

 Bath Spa

-Optional excursions - English lessons: 15 hours per week
+Optional visits - English lessons: 15 hours per week

 - Laundry facilities: Yes